yiwen087/lab3/collaborative-document.md

 - David Firth
 - (next name to be added here)

-(add your name to the above list when you have contributed your two files)
+(add your name as a new bullet-point to the above list when you have contributed your two files)

 ## The contributions